LuchoBazz/express-ts-rest-starter-kit/README.md

 ## License

-This project is licensed under the [MIT licensed](#)..
+This project is licensed under the [MIT licensed](#).
 See the LICENSE file for details.